strah19/Ember/README.md

 ```

-Simple call this class in main with it's initialize and run function and thats it's!
+Simply call this class in main with it's initialize and run function and thats it's!